 - Easy Closing: Liner lock can be easily closed with one hand

 - Carry Options: Adjustable clip for left or right hand carry

 |Blade Steel||AUS 8|

 |Overall Length||7.69" (195.28 mm)|

 |Handle||Glass Reinforced Nylon|

 |Style||Folding Knife w/Liner Lock|

 Known for his clean, simple, highly-usable designs, Richard Rogers releases another formidable knife from his shop in the scrubby hills of Magdalena, New Mexico.
-Created with dress shirt pockets and v-neck scrubs in mind, the slim, low-profile CEO Flipper poses as a pen until a sealed letter needs opening or a suit needs a finishing touch.
-With lubed ball bearings in the pivot to reduce friction, a prominent flipper sets IKBS™ in motion, smoothly deploying the satin-finished stainless steel blade.
-A locking liner keeps it securely locked in place between the sleek and strong glass-reinforced nylon handle.
+Created with dress shirt pockets and v-neck scrubs in mind, the slim, low-profile CEO flies under the radar until a sealed letter needs opening or a suit needs a finishing touch.
+With lubed ball bearings in the pivot to reduce friction, a slim thumb stud sets IKBS™ in motion, quickly deploying the satin-finished stainless steel blade.
+A locking liner keeps it securely in place between the sleek and strong glass-reinforced nylon handle.

 The CEO: pairs best with an extra dark roast and a long to-do list.